 Physicians are required by Washington State law to report suspected cases of active TB to their county health department immediately.
 Do not wait for culture confirmation, as that may take up to 2 months.
 Delayed reporting may contribute to worsening disease and increased transmission of TB infection among those in close contact with the active patient.

-When you refer a patient who is exhibiting symptoms of tuberculosis to the Snohomish Health District, please call to make an appointment.
+When you refer a patient who is exhibiting symptoms of tuberculosis to the Snohomish County Health Department, please call to make an appointment.